 - Not only that, but the first shadow in the credits is Luigi, not Mario.

 - If I recall correctly the "Mario" on stage in the credits is actually Doopliss.

-The prophecy never said anything about using the 'dark power', though, just being protected by it, which— as the Genre Savvy might have surmised— means that there is a third candidate.
+The prophecy never said anything about using the 'dark power', though, just being protected by it, which means that there is a third candidate.
 Considering the fact that the final battle presumably killed Dimentio, but did absolutely nothing to Luigi— who, logically, should have been hurt, since he played the role of 'host'— it's a distinct possibility that he was protected by the Chaos Heart, as per the prophecy.
 Of course, since he's still alive, one has to wonder about the void, too— hence the WMG.

 - Considering the Void went away at the end, it may be that the Purity Heart will serve to keep it benign until Luigi dies on his own.

 - Or it could still be Dimentio.
 Destroyed and killed are not really the same thing, and the Dark Prognosticus probably would have said "killed" if that's what it meant.
 That means that Dimentio will actually have to cease to exist entirely for the Void to collapse and vanish forever.

 - If the series will still take the Darker and Edgier route, there will be an graveyard-esque level, (Not necessary one, but close to one) and one of the tombstones there would say something about the "Whacka" species being gone. and as an Continuity Nod, is you jump straight up from the tombstone, a hidden block will appear with an Whacka Bump.

 - No tombstone, but there is indeed no Whacka in Paper Mario: Sticker Star.